 Chances are if you’re self-taught you probably have picked up a bad habit or two while learning.
 Maybe you don’t have the correct strum patterns or finger placement.
 Instructors who teach guitar can help you learn and practice the proper techniques necessary to become a good guitar player.
 Although you may not be bad at playing guitar your way, there will be certain obstacles that you will run into with your bad technique.

 When you self-teach yourself, whether by utilizing websites to look up some helpful kick-start tools or work alongside video tutorials, you find that you adopt the easiest and more natural way of learning, which is not to say that it is the correct form or proper technique.
-This is a great reason you should consider taking professional lessons where you can learn those best practices to last you in the long-term.
+This is a great reason you should consider taking professional online guitar lessons where you can learn those best practices to last you in the long-term.
 Usually, the proper form doesn’t feel natural at first and takes some time to get used to it.